taddeseanb/kenya-hub/docs/developer/tutorial-data-management/7-providing-mapservices.md

 [previous paragraph](./1-existing-resources.md#discovering-an-existing-data-repository), also has an option to generate mapfiles.
 A big advantage of this approach is the integration with existing metadata.
 Many publication workflows require to add similar metadata at various locations, a risk for disambiguity.
-GeoDataCrawler will, during mapfile generation, use the existing metaddata, but also update the metadata so it includes a link to the mapserver service endpoint.
+GeoDataCrawler will, during mapfile generation, use the existing metadata , but also update the metadata so it includes a link to the mapserver service endpoint.
 This step enables a typical workflow of:

 - User finds a dataset in a catalogue